 When I first get the crystals, I carefully lay them out, one by one, on screen tables or pallets, so as to let the clay dry.
 I then rinse the clay off, little by little, as that is how it comes off with a water hose.
 Then I pressure wash them, repeatedly, until I am satisfied that no more clay and mineralization can be washed off with just water.
 Of course, some need to be held down, (while wearing rubber gloves, so I do not cut my hand with the water) so they do not go flying off the table!

-Then, with rubber gloves, boots, suit, and a gas mask, carefully put them in 'straight' Muriatic Acid, for several days to a month or more, depending on the mean outside temperature, and how old the acid is.
+Then, with rubber gloves, boots, suit, and a real gas mask, or respirator, carefully put them in ‘straight’ Muriatic Acid, for several days to a month or more, depending on the mean outside temperature, and how old the acid is.

-For Crystals from sandstone deposits: Rinse and pressure wash all the clay and debris off as much as possible.
+For Crystals from sandstone deposits: Rinse and pressure wash over and over, on ALL sides, until all the clay and debris is off, as much as possible.
 Then into Oxalic Acid water in another tub which I heat over a wood fire for at least 4 to 6 hours.
-Or, use a bucket heater and a small circulating pump for several days in the larger tanks, depending on the mean outside temperature.
-(I use one pound of oxalic acid for every two and a half gallons of water- One 55lb bag per 300 to 400 gallon tank.
-Sometimes I mix it strongerfor heavily coated material.)
-Let cool, (it is important to let the water cool, because the acid tends to 'stick' to the crystals when they are hot when just removed from hot acid water) Then carefully lay them out on screen tables or pallets, rinse and power wash again and again to remove any residual acid, clay or mineralization.
+Or, use a bucket heater and a small circulating pump for several days in the larger tanks, that are too low to the ground, depending on the mean outside temperature.
+I use one pound of oxalic acid for every two and a half gallons of water- One 55lb bag per 400 gallon tank.
+Sometimes I mix it stronger for heavily coated material.
+Let cool.* It is important to let the water cool, because the acid tends to ‘stick’ to the crystals when they are hot when just removed from hot acid water*.
+Then carefully lay them out on screen tables or pallets, rinse and power wash again and again to remove any residual acid, clay or mineralization.
 Then power wash again.
 Final rinse.
 Air dry.
+Them rinse over time.

 Then wrap, pack and load.
 OR.., start the process over for all the re-dos that came out with mineralization still on them.